claylangi17/digital-gemba-admin/README.md

     npm run dev
     ```
 7.  **Create storage link for your application**
     * This setting is required.
-Otherwise, Your files uploaded to the application won't show up.
+Otherwise, All of Your files uploaded to the application won't show up.
     ```sh
     php artisan storage:link
     ```